Lawin0129/LawinServerV2/README.md

 5) Open it, set your discord bot token (DO **NOT EVER** SHARE THIS TOKEN) and save it.
 The discord bot will be used for creating accounts and managing your account.
 6) Run "start.bat", if there is no errors, it should work.
 7) Use something to redirect the Fortnite servers to `localhost:8080` (working fiddler script below)
-8) When Fortnite launches and is connected to the backend, enter your email and password (or launch with an exchange code) then press login.
+8) When Fortnite launches and is connected to the backend, enter your email and password (or launch with an OTP code) then press login.
 It should let you in and everything should be working fine.

 ## What is the most effective Fiddler script?